deekshibellare/LanguageTutor/README.md

 User can choose to repeat the lesson

-Once user enters correct answer for all chapters in the lesson 4 times, lesson will be marked as complete
+Once user's scrore is 4 for all chapters in the lesson, lesson will be marked as complete

 ## Requirements